PoTiwi/WebAssembler/README.md

 ### Comments

 Comments start with `;` and run to the end of the line.
-They can appear on their own line or after an instruction.
+They can go on their own line or after an instruction.

 ```asm
 ; full-line comment